Black Rock Public Art Strategy & Commissions

 The strategy has been completed and artists have been selected for two permanent commissions:

 Anna Dumitriu and Alex May have developed a series of three sculptural markers based on the ecology, history and context of Black Rock.
 Anna and Alex work with sculpture, science and digital technologies to create artworks that reveal hidden stories.
-Due for installation in late 2023.
+Due for installation in July 2024.

 Katie Schwab is developing her proposal for sculptural interventions on the site.
 Katie works with installation, textiles, furniture and moving image to explore personal and social histories of craft, design and education.
 Her research focuses on domestic textiles and civic architecture from the inter- and postwar period and, in particular, the underrepresented work of women artists and émigré designers.
-Due for installation in spring 2024.
+Due for installation in July 2024.
+See here

 A temporary commission, Alphabet for Black Rock, was previously installed on the site, see here for more information.
 13 artists were selected following nominations from local artists and arts organisations.